-Learn more about them, understand the main changes in the updated Osteopathic Practice Standards that were made
+Learn more about them, understand the main changes that were made to the updated Osteopathic Practice Standards.

 ‘Our aim was to update the standards in a way which made them easier to navigate and apply’

 The updated Osteopathic Practice Standards (OPS) were published on 1 September 2018 and will come into effect a year later, in September 2019.
 As part of the new CPD scheme, osteopaths need to ensure that their CPD reflects the full range of their practice.
 This includes carrying out CPD activities during the three-year cycle which can be linked to the four themes of the OPS.
 As you begin to record CPD activities under the new scheme, you could start to link these to the updated OPS.